Mathews-Tom/SoberSerenityBot/README.md

 ### Author's Note
 Created this in hopes to be of service for all who might need help in their journey of sobriety.

-This is the first of a project of mine from scratch and am sure there is a lot that can be made much better.
+This is the first of a project of mine for telegram bot and am sure there is a lot that can be made much better.
 Critical suggestions and feedbacks are always welcome.
 Feel free to use the bot on telegram as well as provide suggestions for any changes or ideas for the project.